People: Respiratory Therapists

 Air hungry…

-Think about this… today in our current crazy Covid reality that we inhabit you may require hospitalization and critical intervention due to a severe downward viral spiral.
-In this scenario Respiratory Therapists will be working in conjunction with the medical team to provide you breathing support and management via mechanical ventilation while you work to fight the virus.
-These highly intensive supportive strategies will be tantamount to your survival and the Respiratory Therapist will be one of your critical drivers.
-Yet, how often have you heard tell of the Respiratory Therapist as the front line care giver?
-How often, if at all, do you hear of them in the news, in the paper, on the Internet, on the TV, or during Covid updates by the State and Government?
+Thinking back to the crazy Covid reality that we all inhabited not so long ago, there were many who required hospitalization and critical intervention due to rapid and unanticipated viral downward spirals leading to decreasing oxygenation, hypoxemia and pulmonary emergencies.
+In these scenarios Respiratory Therapists and the entire medical team worked together to make decisions in providing life saving breathing support via both non mechanical and mechanical ventilation.
+These intensive supportive strategies were tantamount to patient survival during the COVID pandemic.
+The Respiratory Therapist was one of the critical drivers of this management as well as follow up care.
+Yet how often did you hear of the Respiratory Therapist as one of the front line clinicians providing care?
+How often, if at all, did we hear of them in the news, in the papers, on the Internet, on the TV, radio, or during the many Covid updates by the State and Government?

-Respiratory Therapists are working in this highly specialized field because they love their work, and are dedicated to work for positive outcomes, life.
+Today Respiratory Therapists continue to work in this highly specialized arena of medicine.
+They love their work, and are dedicated to contribute and labor for positive outcomes, improved functioning and life.
 It is as simple as that.
-They are not here for the money, because there is very poor monetary compensation compared to their cohorts.
-They are not here for the glory, because obviously that does not currently exist.
-Only a very few outside of the medical world who rely on their expertise know who they are and what they do.
-They are not here for the perks, for none of the traditional perks exist in the not for profit world.
-I think it would be fair to say that the perks are embedded in their joy in realizing good outcomes, simply and pure.
-They are here for us, all of us, young and old alike, with love, unsung.
+They are not there for the money, because there is very poor monetary compensation when compared to their colleagues.
+They are not there for the glory, because obviously that does not currently exist, as only a few outside of the medical setting know who they are and what they do.
+They are not there for the perks, for no traditional perks exist in the not-for-profit work world.
+I think it would be fair to say that their perks are deeply embedded in the pure joy of realizing good outcomes, simply and pure.
+They remain working for us, all of us, young and old alike, doing their work daily, unsung.

 Janey Barthelette